 The Washington Office is going green!
-In an effort to decrease the amount of paper produce for the Midwinter Meeting, all related documents, links, and resources are now online.
-Visit the WO Midwinter Meeting Information Web page for all related materials.
+In an effort to decrease the amount of paper products for the Midwinter Meeting, all related documents, links, and resources are now online.
+Visit the WO Midwinter Meeting Information web page for all related materials.

 4.“Getting Our Library Message to the New Congress and White House”

 Stephanie Vance, of Advocacy Associates in Washington, D.C., will discuss how library advocates can communicate with the new Administration and Congress during this pivotal time in our nation’s capitol.

 Location: CCC 207

 Latest posts by Jacob Roberts (see all)